Image Optimization for SEO: Compress, Convert, Speed Up

 sizes="(max-width: 768px) 100vw, 800px"

-A Content Delivery Network serves your images from edge servers geographically close to each visitor.
-A user in Karachi gets images from a server in Singapore, not your origin server in Virginia.
-This reduces latency by 100-300ms per image.
+A Content Delivery Network serves images from edge servers geographically close to each visitor.
+A user in Karachi gets images from a nearby edge node rather than your origin server thousands of miles away, shaving meaningful latency off every request.

-widthandheightattributes set to prevent layout shift (CLS) - Format: WebP or AVIF primary, JPEG fallback
+widthandheightset to prevent layout shift (CLS) - Format β WebP or AVIF primary, JPEG fallback

-- Compression: Under target size for its use case
+- Compression β Under the target size for its use case

-imageproperty in Product schema - Image sitemap: Include important images in your XML sitemap for Google Image Search indexing
+imageproperty in Product schema - Image sitemap β Important images listed in your XML sitemap for Google Image indexing

 Common Image Optimization Mistakes

 No compression at all.
-Raw camera photos uploaded directly to the CMS.
-A single uncompressed JPEG can be 5-10MB.
-Compress everything before upload.
+Raw camera photos dropped straight into the CMS β a single uncompressed JPEG can run several megabytes.
+Compress before upload, every time.

-Lazy loading the hero image.
-Your above-the-fold LCP image should load immediately with loading="eager" and fetchpriority="high".
-Lazy loading it adds 500ms+ to your LCP score.
+Lazy loading the hero.
+Your above-the-fold LCP image must load immediately.
+Lazy loading it adds avoidable delay to your LCP score β a frequent and easily-missed regression.

 Using PNG for photographs.
-PNG is lossless and produces massive files for photographic content.
-A 1200px photo saved as PNG might be 2MB; the same image as WebP at quality 80 is 150KB with no visible difference.
+PNG is lossless and balloons file size for photographic content.
+A photo that is megabytes as PNG is often a fraction of that as WebP at quality 80 β with no visible difference.

 Frequently Asked Questions